Varsini-Sakthi/healthcare-utilization-prediction/README.md

 4. `charlson_index` (0.5%)
 5. `prior_rx_count` (0.1%)

-Prior-year cost dominates. consistent with the literature finding that past utilization is the single strongest predictor of future utilization.
+Prior-year cost dominates, consistent with the literature finding that past utilization is the single strongest predictor of future utilization.
 This also means the model leans heavily on one feature;
 `reports/feature_importance.png` and `reports/pr_curve.png` are worth
 inspecting before treating this as a finished clinical tool.

-## Cost impact. and why "reduced costs by 12%" needs a caveat
+## Cost impact, and why "reduced costs by 12%" needs a caveat

-A prediction model does not, by itself, reduce anyone's costs. it only identifies who to intervene on.
-Actually measuring a cost reduction requires a real intervention arm and a comparison group (ideally an RCT or a matched pre/post design), which this project doesn't have.
+A prediction model does not, by itself, reduce anyone's costs, it only identifies who to intervene on.
+Actually measuring a cost reduction requires a real intervention arm and a comparison group (ideally an RCT or a matched pre/post design), which this project doesn't have,

-`src/cost_impact_simulation.py` instead runs an explicit **scenario analysis**: it takes the test-set members the model correctly flags (true positives.
-24.6% of total test-set cost is concentrated in this group), and multiplies by an assumed program *engagement rate* and an assumed per-member *effectiveness*, both literature-informed ranges rather than measured values (see `reports/cost_impact_scenarios.json`
+`src/cost_impact_simulation.py` instead runs an explicit **scenario analysis**: it takes the test-set members the model correctly flags (true positives 24.6% of total test-set cost is concentrated in this group), and multiplies by an assumed program *engagement rate* and an assumed per-member *effectiveness*, both literature-informed ranges rather than measured values (see `reports/cost_impact_scenarios.json`